Phil Goldman: Personal life

 Goldman tried to build a Jack in the Box restaurant near his office in Los Altos, California, but the city refused him permission.
 In contrast, his long hours lifting weights at the gym and fastidious diet earned him the nickname "Fat-Free Phil."
 Goldman's house rabbit, a gray dwarf, became the unofficial mascot of General Magic.
 Named "Bowser", it moved to WebTV Networks when Goldman did, roaming the halls, offices and conference rooms, sometimes chewing on cables.
 The programmers at WebTV adopted "Bowser" as the code name for their browser.

 Goldman also served as a director of BraveKids, a charity that uses the internet to provide information and support for families of children with serious illnesses.

 Goldman died on December 26, 2003, at the age 39 at his home in Los Altos Hills, California.
 The cause of death was a heart attack.
 He is buried at Hills of Eternity Memorial Park in Colma, California.
+He is survived by wife Susan Rayl and their two children.